devmc-ee/hygen-stories/README.md

 # hygen-stories
 CLI wrapper for [hygen](https://www.hygen.io/) to generate [storybook](https://storybook.js.org/) stories for the existing components (only React at the moment, .tsx)

 It recursivly scans the given folder.
 If it contains .tsx file and no a .stories.tsx, then it generates one.
 Name of the file and the name of the components that will be used in the story is taken from the .tsx file name.
 New name will be in the Pascal Case.
-Hyphen will be replaced and every part of the name be capetilised:
+Hyphen will be replaced and every part of the name be capitalized:

 >component-name.tsx  => ComponentName.tsx